The Gits: Murder of Mia Zapata

-Nine years passed with few new leads in the case, until a random DNA check conducted by the Seattle PD's Cold Case Unit and the Washington State Crime Lab led to the arrest of Jesus Mezquia.
-Mezquia, who briefly lived in Seattle during the time of Zapata's murder, was linked to the crime in 2003 when a DNA profile was extracted from a saliva sample left on Zapata's body; Mezquia had bitten her breast.
-The saliva sample had been kept in cold storage until the STR technology was developed for full extraction.
-An original entry in 2001 failed to generate a positive result, but Mezquia's DNA entered the national data bank after he was arrested for burglary in Florida in 2002.
+In December 2002, a random DNA test conducted by the Seattle Police Department's Cold Case Unit and the Washington State Patrol Crime Laboratory identified the perpetrator as 48-year-old fisherman Jesus Mezquia.
+Mezquia, who had come from Cuba in 1980 in the Mariel boatlift, lived in Seattle at the time of Zapata's murder, and was arrested and charged for the crime in 2003 based on DNA evidence.
+A DNA profile was extracted from saliva found on a bite mark on Zapata's breast and kept in cold storage until the STR technology was developed for full extraction.
+An original entry in June 2002 failed to generate a positive result, but Mezquia's DNA entered the national CODIS database after he was arrested in Florida for burglary and domestic abuse in 2002.
+Mezquia had a history of violence toward women including domestic abuse, burglary, assault, and battery.
+All of his ex-girlfriends, and his wife, had filed reports against him.
+There was also a report of indecent exposure on file against him in Seattle within two weeks of Zapata's murder.
+However, there was no known prior link between Mezquia and Zapata.

-On March 25, 2004, a jury convicted Mezquia of Zapata's murder and he was later sentenced to 36 years in prison, the maximum allowed in the case under Washington state law.

-Mezquia died on January 21, 2021.
+Mezquia did not testify in his own defense and maintained his innocence.
+The prosecution theory was that he saw Zapata leave the bar and followed her a short distance before he attacked her.
+Her headphones covered her ears so she would have been unaware of any danger until he grabbed her and dragged her to his car, where he assaulted her in the back seat.
+On March 25, 2004, a jury convicted Mezquia of Zapata's murder and he was sentenced to 36 years in prison, the maximum allowed in the case under Washington state law.
+In August 2005, the state Court of Appeals affirmed his conviction, but reversed his sentence because the judge had exceeded the normal sentencing range without the jury's specific approval.
+Mezquia's case was sent back to the trial court for resentencing.
+However, after Mezquia waived his right to have a jury decide on his sentence, the trial court judge again imposed the same sentence of 36 years.
+Mezquia died in hospital in Pierce County, Washington, on January 21, 2021, at the age of 66.

 Legacy

 Home Alive

-In the aftermath of Zapata's murder, friends created a non-profit self-defense group called Home Alive, which ceased operations in 2010, organized benefit concerts and CDs with the participation of several bands, including Nirvana, Pearl Jam, Heart, and the Presidents of the United States of America.
-The Home Alive group has its own instructors and seek to empower women with ways to protect themselves against predators.
-They hold a range of courses, from anger management and use of pepper spray to the martial arts.
+In the aftermath of Zapata's murder, friends created a non-profit self-defense group called Home Alive, which organized benefit concerts and CDs with the participation of several bands, including Nirvana, Pearl Jam, Soundgarden, Heart, and the Presidents of the United States of America.
+The Home Alive group, which ceased operations in 2010, sought to empower women with ways to protect themselves against predators.
+They held a range of courses, from anger management and use of pepper spray to the martial arts.